 Failure to provide these documents may delay consideration of your waiver request.

 Where to send your waiver application (or Navy remission applications)

 If you are currently a member of the military, or you were a member of the USMC, you must complete and submit the first page of the DD Form 2789, including all supporting documentation to your finance or disbursing office.
 Your form must be hand signed and dated.
 Finance or disbursing must complete the remaining sections of the DD Form 2789 and submit the application to DFAS for consideration.
 Finance or Disbursing officer’s endorsement is required.

-If you are separated from the military, you must complete the first page of the DD Form 2789 and submit via mail or e-mail directly to our office.
+If you are separated from the military, you must complete the first page of the DD Form 2789 and submit to our office via AskDFAS.
 Your form must be hand signed and dated.
 Please ensure the entire first page is complete before submission.
 (Former USMC members must submit their waiver application to their last local disbursing office prior to separation – per APSM guidance.)

 Need more help?